-\paragraph{\textbf{Laplacian Random-Walk renormalization group}} The LRG method relies on a ``heat-like" diffusion process defined by $\hat L$.
-However, we wonder whether the results obtained for scale invariance and graph dimensionality hold if we use the Laplacian random-walk operator, $\hat L_{RW}=\hat D^{-1}\hat L$ instead of $\hat L$. $\hat L_{RW}$ describes the time-discrete dynamics of a RW moving from a node to any nearest neighbor node with uniform probability, i.e., $\hat L_{RW}$ represents the transition matrix for the RW dynamics on a graph \cite{Burioni2005, Chung1997}.
-We emphasize that, even if $\hat L_{RW}$ is not symmetric, it is equivalent to the symmetric operator $\hat L_{sym}=D^{1/2}\hat L_{RW}\hat D^{-1/2}$ \cite{Chung1997} with all its eigenvalues real and satisfying $0\le \mu_i\le 2$.
-We can, thus, reformulate the LRG for the RW dynamics by substituting $\hat L$ with $\hat L_{sym}$.
-For clarity, we define the related heat capacities as $C_{L}$ and $C_{R}$, respectively.
-The operator $\hat L_{RW}$ provided the original definition of the random-walk spectral dimension, $d_s^{RW}$, related to the first-return time distribution of the random walker $P_0(t)$ \cite{Burioni1996, Cassi1999} by the scaling $P_0(t)\propto t^{-d_s^{RW}/2}$.
-This is the original extension of the behavior on $d-$dimensional lattices where $P_0(t)\propto t^{-d/2}$ \cite{alexander1982density}.
-Even if $\hat L$ or $\hat L_{RW}$ are known to coincide in regular networks such as lattices, both operators can unravel heterogeneous network structures in different ways \cite{PRX} and, to our knowledge, there is no proof that $d_s=d_s^{RW}$ for generic heterogeneous networks.
+{\textbf{Laplacian Random-Walk RG.}} The LRG method relies on a ``heat-like" diffusion process defined by $\hat L$.
+However, we wonder whether the results obtained for scale-invariance and graph dimensionality remain valid when using the Laplacian random-walk operator, $\hat L_{RW}=\hat D^{-1}\hat L$ instead of $\hat L$. $\hat L_{RW}$ describes the time-discrete dynamics of a RW moving from a node to a neighbor with uniform probability and is related to the transition matrix for RW dynamics on a graph \cite{Burioni2005, Chung1997}.
+Although $\hat L_{RW}$ is not symmetric, it is similar to the symmetric operator $\hat L_{sym}=D^{1/2}\hat L_{RW}\hat D^{-1/2}$ \cite{Chung1997} with all its eigenvalues real and satisfying $0\le \mu_i\le 2$.
+We can, thus, reformulate the LRG for the RW dynamics by substituting $\hat L$ with $\hat L_{sym}$, renaming the related heat capacities as $C_{L}$ and $C_{RW}$, respectively.
+In fact, $\hat L_{RW}$ provided the original definition of the RW spectral dimension, $d_s^{RW}$, related to the first-return time distribution of the random-walker $P_0(t)$ \cite{Burioni1996, Cassi1999} by the scaling $P_0(t)\propto t^{-d_s^{RW}/2}$.
+This generalizes the behavior on $d-$dimensional lattices where $P_0(t)\propto t^{-d/2}$ \cite{alexander1982density}.
+While $\hat L$ or $\hat L_{RW}$ strictly coincide in regular networks like lattices, both operators unravel heterogeneous network structures in different ways \cite{PRX} and, to our knowledge, there is no proof that $d_s=d_s^{RW}$ for generic heterogeneous networks.